CDS quickstart — downloading ERA5 via the EarthLens facade¶

 Catalog loads cds_data_catalog.yaml (shipped as package data) and

-exposes every CDS dataset earthlens knows about, with the per-variable
+exposes every CDS dataset earthlens knows about.
+Loading it once gives

 cat = Catalog()